 - Answering tough questions about building electrification that will help NYC reach 80x50.

-- Identifying best practices for improving steam heat.
+- Identifying best practices for improving steam heat in small buildings.

 - Creating a much-needed 101-level guidance for targeted owner groups on how to execute retrofits.